 To perform the functions listed in this job description, the following tasks will be required:

 The ability to lift and move 55 pounds.

 The ability to reach and move items from as high as 6 feet and as low as 6 inches off the ground.

-The ability to control and utilize equipment safely and correctly (sheeter machine, VCM, sauce ladle, cheese cups, pan gripers, spatula, pizza and dough cutter, different types of knives, can openers, pastry brush, scales, microwave, telephone, cash register, etcs.).
+The ability to control and utilize equipment safely and correctly (cheese shredder, sheeter machine, dough mixer, dough rounder, sauce ladle, cheese cups, pan grippers, spatula, pizza and dough cutter, different types of knives, can openers, pastry brush, scales, microwave, telephone, computer terminals, etc.).
+Please note; certain pieces of equipment can only be operated by colleagues over the age of 18.

 The ability to “Shakerboard” by working outside holding a sign as allowed by ordinance.

-The ability to apply pressure to cut through products and/or clean equipment/utensils.
+The ability to apply pressure to cut through products and/or clean equipment, utensils, and any/all improvements within the restaurant.

-The ability to count, separate and weight all types of food products and inventory items.
+The ability to count, separate and weigh all types of food products and inventory items.

-Assistant Manager

-Job Description

-Page 3

-The ability to effectively communicate to customer and co-workers (reading, speaking, hearing, writing, etc.).
+The ability to effectively communicate with customers and co-workers (reading, speaking, hearing, writing, etc.).

 The ability to understand directions, instructions and product specifications.